 The plot of inside out is easy, and it’s been tackled before.
-The movie is the story of the emotions who reside inside a girl named Riley’s (Kaitlyn Dias) head.
-There’s Joy (Amy Poheler), Sadness (Phyllis Smith), Anger (Lewis Black), Fear (Bill Hader) and Disgust (Mindy Kaling).
-Everything is going pretty swimmingly for Riley and her emotions until one day the family has to move triggering a flood of sadness in what was a perpetually happy girl.
+The movie is the story of the emotions that reside inside a girl named Riley’s (Kaitlyn Dias) head.
+There’s Joy (Amy Poehler), Sadness (Phyllis Smith), Anger (Lewis Black), Fear (Bill Hader), and Disgust (Mindy Kaling).
+Everything is going pretty swimmingly for Riley and her emotions until one day the family has to move to trigger a flood of sadness in what was a perpetually happy girl.
 Joy, panicking after a particularly sad moment becomes a key memory, gets herself and sadness sucked out of headquarters and into the nether regions of Riley’s brain.
-The two must find their way back with the help of Riley’s old imaginary friend, Bing Bong (Richard Kind), as Anger, Fear and Disgust attempt to hold the fort down with disastrous consequences.
+The two must find their way back with the help of Riley’s old imaginary friend, Bing Bong (Richard Kind), as Anger, Fear, and Disgust attempt to hold the fort down with disastrous consequences.

 If there is a limit to Pixar’s wonderful imagination they haven’t found it yet.
 Just when you thought the studio was going to sit back and rest on its laurels an entirely original and creative movie like Inside Out gets made.
 They deliver a film that has the emotional impact of the beginning of Up and yet somehow still make it fun and enjoyable.
 They’ve taken universal emotions and turned them into a children’s film that somehow delivers a commentary on sadness that’s more powerful than most overwrought dramas.
 The film is a lesson in how to address serious subjects while still having fun.